caglar7/beacon-positioning-app/README.md

 Nonetheless, there are solutions that improves the accuracy of positioning such as triangulation.
 BLE beacons can be considered as reference points to track an asset (mostly a mobile device).
 More the reference points, better the position accuracy of an asset.
 In this project, a reverse engineering method will be discussed.
 Which is “Can we apply the same principle to track and find locations of beacons using our mobile devices?”.

+## **PROBLEM DEFINITION**
+Indoor positioning is usually applied to scan and track the Bluetooth assets within an environment.
+Beacons are used in this manner as reference points estimating the distance from each beacon for a certain asset.
+In this project, this concept is used to do the opposite which is scanning for beacon positions in an establishment.
+This can also be called as reverse engineering.

+## **PROCEDURE**
+To scan and work with beacons, an open source library will be added to the project which is Android Beacon Library.
+In the gradle scripts of the project, adding the android beacon implementation in the dependencies will synchronize the project and will add the library.
+As observed on the image at left, green circles are added on the image to simulate measurement positions.
+At that points, distance estimations are done for a beacon in the area.
+Initially, every one of these green points create beacon circles but these circles and corresponding positions are averaged to create one reference point at that position.